-- a.
-Leave of Absence for Medical or Personal Reasons A suspension may be granted for up to one year, if the participant provides independent medical documentation of a physical or mental health disability, or personal circumstances, including a terminal illness of an immediate family member, which results in the participant's temporary inability to perform the NELRP obligation.
-Upon receipt of the written suspension request, the NELRP will mail the participant instructions for submitting supporting documentation. - b.
-Maternity/Paternity/Adoption Leave Participants must notify the NELRP of pending maternity/paternity/adoption leave and provide appropriate documentation.
+a.
+Leave of Absence for Medical or Personal Hardship - A suspension may be granted for up to one year, if the participant provides independent medical documentation of a physical or mental health disability, or personal hardship, including a terminal illness of an immediate family member, which results in the participant's temporary inability to perform the NELRP obligation.
+Upon receipt of the suspension request, the NELRP will notify the participant of instructions for submitting supporting documentation.

+- b.
+Maternity/Paternity/Adoption Leave -Participants must notify the NELRP of pending maternity/paternity/adoption leave and provide appropriate documentation.
 Maternity/paternity/adoption leave of 12 weeks or less will be automatically approved, if properly documented.
-If the participant's maternity/paternity/adoption leave will exceed 12 weeks during that service year, a suspension may be granted by the NELRP based on documented medical need. - c.
+If the participant's maternity/paternity/adoption leave will exceed 12 weeks during that service year, a suspension may be granted by the NELRP based on documented medical need or if additional parental leave time is permitted under State law. - c.
 Call to Active Duty in the Armed Forces Participants who are also military reservists and are called to active duty will be granted a suspension, for up to one year, beginning on the activation date described in the reservist's call to active duty order.
 In addition to the written request for a suspension, a copy of the order to active duty must be submitted to NELRP.
 The suspension will be extended if the applicable Armed Forces entity continues the period of active duty.
-The period of active military duty will not be credited toward the NELRP service obligation.
+The period of active military duty will not be credited toward the NELRP service obligation. - (2) Waiver.

-(2) Waiver.
 A waiver permanently relieves the participant of all or part of the NELRP obligation.
-A waiver will be granted only if the participant demonstrates that compliance with his/her obligation is permanently (a) impossible or (b) would involve an extreme hardship such that enforcement of the obligation would be unconscionable.
+A waiver will be granted only if the participant demonstrates that compliance with his/her obligation (a) is permanently impossible or (b) would involve an extreme hardship such that enforcement of the obligation would be unconscionable.
 A request must be submitted in writing to the NELRP and must specify the reason(s) the waiver is being sought.
 The participant will be contacted directly by the NELRP regarding the medical and financial documentation necessary to process the waiver request.
 Please note that waivers are not routinely granted, and require a demonstration of compelling circumstances.